camubg/nestjs-lucky/README.md

 ## Running the app

-Please follow the next steps in this order:
+Please after installation, follow the next steps in this order:

 ```bash
 # start db